Ahsome/NIMA-Notes/Med Notes/Diseases/MSK/Arthritis/Pseudogout.md

 	1. Only discovered on imaging
 	2. Specifically, **chondrocalcinosis**: calcification of cartilage
 2. Acute arthritis: Similar to [[Gout]]
+	1. Result after **parathyroidectomy**, due to fluctuations in calcium levels
 3. Chronic joint disease: Similar to [[Osteoarhritis]]

 > [!Important]